Legal

 1. About this code

 1.1 The Code applies to every tutor who maintains a profile on Tutorperch.
-The review and messaging clauses additionally apply to students and parents who use those features.
+Sections 8, 9, 11, and 12 also apply to students and parents, in respect of their use of the corresponding features.

 2. Definitions